CONFERENCE PROPOSAL SUBMISSIONS NOW CLOSED

-The deadline to submit proposals for hosting the 2017 AEESP Research and Education Conference has expired.
-For reference purposes, the Research and Education Request for Proposals may be downloaded here.
+Proposals for hosting the 2019 AEESP Research and Education Conference is now closed.
+The Research and Education Request for Proposals may be downloaded here.
 More information can be obtained from Junko Munakata Marr, chair of the Conference Site Selection Committee, at email@example.com or 303-273-3421.

 CONFERENCE SITE SELECTION COMMITTEE ROLES